jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on predictive modeling in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

+## Scribe notes and exercises

+You can find the up-to-date collection of [scribe notes here](scribe/).

+The first set of exercises is [available here](exercises/exercises01.md).

 ## Topics

 The readings listed below are not yet complete, but the topics list is accurate.